Museum Studies Standard Course List

 CMST 6307 – Interpreting Historic Sites and House Museum (Fall)

-CMST 6308 – Critical Visitor Experience (Fall, alternating years)
+CMST 6308 – Critical Visitor Experience (Varies)

 As museums become increasingly visitor-focused, it is critical to understand the multiple factors that affect the whole visitor experience.
 What is the impact of museum architecture on the museum visit?
 How does the museum’s shop, café, and other non-exhibit spaces inform the visitor experience?
 In this field-trip based course, students will utilize multiple frameworks through which to explore, observe and critique visitor-facing aspects of museum work.
 Note: This course will be based at institutions around the DC area.
 Students will need to travel to different locations depending on the week.